 A delicious fish soup made with smoked haddock, potatoes, stock, cream and parsley.
 Serve small portions as a starter or double the quantity and serve as a hearty main course.

-- 400g (roughly) natural smoked haddock fillet on the skin
+- 400 g natural smoked haddock, (roughly) filleted on the skin

 - 2 large potatoes, peeled and cut into 2cm pieces

 - 2 large onions, peeled and finely chopped